 It was an exciting start.
-Even a novice could see that there was something special about the interaction between horse and rider as her 15-year-old chestnut gelding, Atterupgaards Cassidy, danced to a carefully chosen set of music.
+Even a novice could see there was something special about the interaction between horse and rider as her 15-year-old chestnut gelding, Atterupgaards Cassidy, danced to a carefully chosen set of music.
 Seamless transitions between difficult moves led to high scoring from the judges.
-They exited the arena to a standing ovation while I rushed backstage to chat to her.
+Horse and rider exited the arena to a standing ovation while I rushed backstage to chat to her.

 LPW: So Cathrine, thanks for meeting with Le Prestige!
 How is the event going so far?

 CD: I’m pretty happy right now!
 I was anxious before today, because I had the freestyle this week and I tested it out this week, and it didn’t fit.
 And I’ve just listened to it, so I know every single bit of the music and today it all came together and I’m just so happy.

 How many hours a day do you spend with your horse?